One-Pot Vegan Mushroom Stroganoff

-This One-Pot Vegan Mushroom Stroganoff comes together in under 30 minutes and is perfect for a deliciously savoury meal with minimal clean up!
-Enjoy it with any pasta you love!
+This One-Pot Vegan Mushroom Stroganoff comes together in under 30 minutes and is perfect for a deliciously savoury meal with minimal clean-up!
+You can enjoy this with any pasta you love and make it gluten-free if needed!

 Mushroom Stroganoff is a vegetarian (or vegan) friendly version of the traditional Russian dish Beef Stroganoff.